HeloiseS/atlasapiclient/_sources/users.rst

   ``ORPHAN``, ``SN``, ``NT``, ``VS``, ``CV``, ``BS``, ``UNCLEAR``, ``HPM`` -- anything else raises an `ATLASAPIClientArgumentWarning`
 * ``spec_type`` -- exact match on spectroscopic classification
+* ``datethreshold`` -- lower bound (ISO date string, e.g. ``'2026-04-07'``) on when objects were added to the list.
+If not provided, defaults to today's date minus 100 days.
+To fetch the full list with no lower bound, pass ``datethreshold='1858-11-17'`` explicitly (the MJD epoch, i.e. before any ATLAS data exists).

 .. code-block:: python